ticket721/erc2280/README.md

 ## Motivation

 The popularity of meta transactions is rising thanks to actors of the community (Austin Thomas Griffith, the MetaCartel, and many more).
 ERC-1776 was published in February 2019 by Ronan Sandford to start a standardization process around implementations of native meta transactions as extensions of well-known standards.
-I introduce today the specification for an ERC-20 (only) extension adding native meta transactions support; the `mTKN` (meta token) standard.
+I introduce today the specification for an ERC-20 (only) extension adding native meta transactions support; the **ERC-2280** standard.
 This standard should focus on simplicity, and is a major step in the development of standardized relay networks.

 ### Goal